 In the meantime.
 I keep praying and hoping for a miracle, especially now that elections are coming.
 So if you are reading my blog and empathize with my situation.
 Please, I humbly want to ask you to vote for your Congressmen or Senators that are pro-immigration.
 Please keep in mind there are currently two bills that if passed, I and others like me will be able to go back to the US.
 One of those bills is HR 1036 American United Families introduced by Beto O’Rourke.
 So, if you live in Texas make sure you vote for him.

-This is for now and please do not forget to visit my Patreon account.
+This is for now and please do not forget to visit my Patreon account and petition: